 Another potential cause of tension is the rapid introduction of a new cat.
 Cats need time to adjust to a new cat.

 When there is tension between your cats, it will not resolve on its own.

 You need to take steps to help your cats get along, as cats do not reconcile after conflict.
 Instead, tension remains permanent with more subtle signs developing like blocking or staring…

 Using FELIWAY FRIENDS will help your cats live together in harmony.
 Use several diffusers if your cats spend their time in different rooms.

 First be sure to recognize your cats’ language.
-Cat fighting and playing can look sometimes very similar!
+Fighting and playing can look very similar sometimes.

 If your cats are just playing, they should be silent, with gentle biting, retracted claws, and chasing both ways.